 To go along with flyback drivers, X-rays and other high voltage stuff, I have decided to build myself a Tesla coil.
-Because I live in a flat though, there would be no place to accomodate and run monstrous coil designs, not mentioning interference, so that is the reason why I’ve opted for small and sweet portable setups like this one is.
+Because I live in an apartment building though, there would be no place to accommodate and run monstrous coil designs, not mentioning interference, so that is the reason why I’ve opted for small and sweet portable setups like this one is.
 Behold!

 I had been in a dilemma in which topology should I’ve went for.
 Nikola Tesla’s original creation – the spark gap Tesla coil – has its advantages at high input powers; transistorized (solid-state) Tesla coils need a good driving circuit and are more prone to failure, but since at the time I had been making this coil one of my sources for obtaining electronic parts were black and white tube television sets; I have chosen the vacuum tube (VTTC) design, as vacuum tubes are mostly foolproof and sturdy at high voltages and don’t need special driver circuits.

 The basis for almost every VTTC is a class C-Hartley oscillator.
 Here, the anode supply is obtained from mains through a multiplier wired in a bit non-standard way, to increase peak-to-peak voltage.
 At this power output, the resonant capacitor is nothing unusual; a parallel connection of a few nice foil ones rated 0n5 is going to do the trick.
 To increase efficiency and decrease input current draw, there’s a thyristor (SCR)-based interrupter (staccato) circuit, which – when properly tuned – gives sword-like streamers double in length (7 cm) !

 The tube which is used in my setup comes from a horizontal deflection circuitry of a B&W television set.
 I’m using a PL500 made by RFT, but with any similar pentode tubes like PL36 (EL36), PL504 you’re good to go.
 These were extensively used in every European black and white televisions through the 60s-70s.